chandan1794/paidyAssignment/README.md

     ETL task metadata table.
     Also will add a new job to the ETL, when there are no more new files to scan, after waiting for a certain threshold period.

-    ### Scanner Table Schema
-    **Id**:  Unique Id

-    **files**: String of comma separated full file uris

-    **latest_file_modified_time**: Latest last modified time in the whole job.
-    This will be used to find out when the latest file is uploaded and then will be considered to download the data or not.

-    **total_size_in_bytes**: Sum of size of all the file in bytes

-    **created_time**: First time when the scanner created this row

-    **modified_time**: When the status of the row changed last

-     **status**: Status of the job.
-In our case, we just need to have two status.

-     1. _NONE_: Dummy job, there will be just one such job with this status in the whole table.
-     2. _SENT_FOR_ETL_: When the job is ready for the ETL
-     3. _PROCESSING_: When the job is under processing, means taken up by the ETL process
-     4. _LOADED_: When the ETL process loads the data to the database
-     4. _FAILED_: If the process fails

-     **failure_msg**: If failed, we can add the stacktrace here for easy viewing.

 3. ETL JOB: In this job we will be performing all the ETL tasks we are required to.